anyscale/madewithml.github.io/docs/courses/mlops/evaluation.md

     - confidence score for the correct class is below a threshold
     - confidence score for an incorrect class is above a threshold
     - standard deviation of confidence scores over top N samples is low
-    - different predictions from sample model using different parameters
+    - different predictions from same model using different parameters
 - Continuous
     - difference between predicted and ground-truth values is above some %

 But these are fairly crude techniques because neural networks are easily [overconfident](https://arxiv.org/abs/1706.04599){:target="_blank"} and so their confidences cannot be used without calibrating them.
-Recent work on [confidence learning](https://arxiv.org/abs/1706.04599){:target="_blank"} focuses on identifying noisy labels while accounting for this overconfidence which can then be properly relabeled and used for training.
+Recent work on [confidence learning](https://arxiv.org/abs/1911.00068){:target="_blank"} focuses on identifying noisy labels while accounting for this overconfidence which can then be properly relabeled and used for training.

 ## Manual slices